Microbiology and Immunology Faculty Research Descriptions

 David P. AuCoin Ph.D., Professor; Chair.
 Research in the AuCoin laboratory focuses on identifying shed/secreted microbial antigens that can be targeted with monoclonal antibodies for diagnosing and treating infections.
 Pathogens that are currently being studied in the laboratory include Ebola virus, Burkholderia pseudomallei, Yersinia pestis, hepatitis B virus, and many more.

-Liming Huang Ph.D., Research Assistant Professor.
+Liming Huang Ph.D., Associate Professor.
 Our research focuses on the design and synthesis of new fluorescent molecules that can be used in different sensing systems.
 In addition, we are interested inmolecular imprinting artificial antibodies, nanomaterial for bioimaging and biosensing, and organic solid materials.

 Dorothy Hudig Ph.D., Professor.
 Research in the Hudig laboratory focuses on cytotoxic mechanisms of natural killer (NK) lymphocytes.
 The NK cells eliminate cells infected with viruses or microbial pathogens and also destroy cancer cells.
 Current studies address serial killing and antibody-dependent cell-mediated cytotoxicity (ADCC) by NK lymphocytes and genetic engineering to increase NK cell killing of tumor cells and virally infected cells.